antogyn/impostor/memory-bank/progress.md

 - Limited testing of real-time functionality
 - No validation for room IDs when joining (could be any string)
 - No limit on the number of players in a room
-- No timeout for inactive players or rooms
+- No timeout for inactive players
 - No persistent storage for game history

 ## Evolution of Project Decisions